idanb10/sast_compare_scans_web/README.md

 2. Click the `Compare Scans` button to initiate the scan comparison.

 3. Once the comparison is complete, a CSV file will be generated, showing the vulnerability counts for each project at the older date, newer date, and the number of vulnerabilities fixed between the two dates.

+4. If there was only one scan for a project within that range, its results will appear at the end of the file.

 ### Logging

-The application logs its flow, actual scan dates, warnings, and errors in the app.log file.
+The application logs its flow, warnings, and errors in the app.log file.